JuliaDynamics/LagrangianDescriptors.jl/README.md

 ![Duffing Lagrangian descriptor](docs/src/img/duffing.png)

+### Random Duffing oscillator

-And here is a painting of a *random* Duffing, detailed in the Tutorials part of the documentation:
+And here is a painting of a *random* Duffing oscillator, detailed in the Tutorials part of the documentation:

 ![Random Duffing Lagrangian descriptor](docs/src/img/duffing_random.png)